loldope19/GDENG03_DirectX3D_Engine/README.txt

 -----------------------------------------
 - Right-Click + Mouse Move: Look around with the camera.
 - Right-Click + WASD Keys: Move the camera forward, left, backward, and right.
-- Spacebar: Toggle the rotation of the cubes.
-- +/- Keys: Adjust the engine's time scale (slow-motion/fast-forward).

 Project Entry Point